vis-kid/previewer/_posts/2016-06-24-Getting-Started-With-The-Asset-Pipleline.markdown

 ### Slim & Haml

-Similar arguments can be made about the benefits of something like Slim and Haml for writing more compact HTML code.
-Both let you write markup much more reduced—no closing tags and cool abbreviations for tagnames and such.
-This results in shorter bursts of markup that is meant to be easier to skim and read.
-Me personally, I’m not a huge fan of Haml, never was, but Slim is not only fancy and convenient, it is also very smart.
-For peeps who like the indented Sass syntax it’s something I would definitely recommend to try out.
+Similar arguments can be made about the benefits of using something like Slim and Haml.
+They are pretty handy for creating more compact markup.
+It will get compiled into valid HTML but the files you deal with are much more reduced.
+You can spare yourself the trouble of writing closing tags and use cool abbreviations for tagnames and such.
+These shorter bursts of markup are easier to skim and read.
+Me personally, I’m not a huge fan of Haml, never was, but Slim is not only fancy and convenient, it’s also very smart.
+For peeps who like the indented Sass syntax, I would definitely recommend to play with it.
 Let’s have a quick look:

 ###### Slim